jalbersh/longest-common-string/README.md

 If setOfStrings is empty the server should respond with an HTTP an appropriate\
 status code with a response body explaining that setOfStrings should not be\
 empty.\

-if the setOfStrings supplied is not a set (i.e. all strings are not unique) the server\
+If the setOfStrings supplied is not a set (i.e. all strings are not unique) the server\
 should respond with an appropriate HTTP status code, and a response\
-body explaining that "setOfStrings" must be a Set\
+body explaining that "setOfStrings" must be a Set.\

 If the above conditions are met the server should invoke your algorithm to find the\
 longest common substring of the "values" in the POST body.
-For example if the POST\
+For example, if the POST body was:\
-body was:\
 {\
 "setOfStrings": [\